Shuttle/shuttle-esb/_posts/2014-07-30-codeplex-MoonSpring-Discussions.md

 What source code are you referring to?

 In your own code you will be using the binaries.
 The nuget packages have binaries for 3.5, 4.0, and 4.5.
-It isn't a framework version issue but rather an issue between the versions of shuttle-core and shuttle-esb.
+It isn't a framework version issue but rather an issue between the versions of shuttle-core and Shuttle.Esb.

 Have you tried the nuget 'update-package' command?
 Well, that will only work if you have included your references from nuget.